Tremors are a type of involuntary movement that can affect different parts of the body, such as the hands, arms, legs, head, or voice.

 2. Agaricus: Indicates jerking, twitching, trembling, and tremors.

 This is a remedy for neuralgic pain with locomotor ataxia.
-A patient complains of trembling with paralytic pain.
+The patient complains of trembling with paralytic pain.

 Dose and Potency: Agaricus 30, 4 globules 2 times a day for 8-10 days.